 At the heart of the home is the generous living room with its warm oak floorboards underfoot and exposed oak beam overhead.
-An open fire keeps you nice and toasty while you curl up with a glass of wine with your loved ones.
-For your evening entertainment there's a TV & DVD player and a Bluetooth speaker if you want to provide your own background music.
+A wood burner keeps you nice and toasty while you curl up with a glass of wine with your loved ones.
+For your evening entertainment, there's a TV & DVD player and a radio with an iPod connection if you want to provide your own background music.
 Wi-Fi is also included.

 Just along the generous hallway is the atmospheric dining room.
 Original period features include exposed beams overhead, painted brick walls and a charming stone window seat looking out across the garden.
 The house was once thought to be the village bakery, and the arched wall in this room was at one time part of an original bread oven.
 Gather around the farmhouse table for dinner and a bottle or two of something lovely, catching up long into the night.

-You'll find 3 bedrooms upstairs, the first of which is accessed via a staircase from the snug room.
+You'll find three bedrooms upstairs, the first of which is accessed via a staircase from the snug room.
 Set to the rear of the property this room comes complete with a double bed.
 At the opposite side of the house (accessed via a second staircase) is the spacious master bedroom featuring a king-size bed.
-And next door the final twin bedroom.
+Next door is the final twin bedroom.
 We love the quirky shaped walls up here reminding you of the history of the building.
 The brand new family bathroom is also upstairs.
 There's a bath to sink into each evening and a shower overhead.
 The tile-style flooring provides a dash of dramatic colour.
 The property also benefits from a generous ground floor shower room where you'll find a beautiful walk-in shower.

-There is much to enjoy outside this gorgeous holiday cottage too with its large enclosed lawned cottage garden to the front, perfect for throwing out a picnic blanket while the little ones run around.
-And to the rear a lovely enclosed private courtyard, the perfect suntrap and just the place for lunch al fresco in the summer months.
-Patio furniture is provided for you.
+There is much to enjoy outside this gorgeous holiday cottage with its large enclosed lawned cottage garden to the front, perfect for throwing out a picnic blanket while the little ones run around.
+And to the rear a lovely private courtyard is the perfect suntrap and just the place for dining alfresco in the summer months.
+Patio furniture is also provided.